 Student Engagement

-The Office of Student Life places a priority on engagement that supports and enhances learning in the classroom, provides opportunities for student leadership development, and honors the rich diversity at Central Piedmont and the surrounding community.
-Student Life staff are present on each campus.
+The Office of Student Engagement places a priority on engagement that supports and enhances learning inside and outside of the classroom, provides opportunities for student leadership development, and honors the rich diversity at Central Piedmont and the surrounding community.
+Student Engagement staff are present on each campus.

-The Office of Student Life serves as a center for student engagement, campus programs, and activities, a resource for student organizations, and a focal point for leadership development opportunities.
+The Office of Student Engagement serves as a center for student involvement, campus programs, and activities, a resource for student organizations, and a focal point for leadership development opportunities.
 Student Life provides direction, guidance, and resources for numerous Central Piedmont student clubs and organizations, including the Student Government Association, Campus Activities Board, Phi Theta Kappa International Honor Society, and various student leadership experiences.

 Activities sponsored or supported by Student Life include festivals, lectures, workshops, recreational experiences, conferences, field trips, service projects, educational exhibits, discussions, and other co-curricular experiences.
 A full online calendar of Student Life events and activities is available on the Central Piedmont app and the Student Life website.